NativeScript/docs-v7/ApiReference/ui/layouts/grid-layout/GridUnitType/README.md

 description: "Module ui/layouts/grid-layout.GridUnitType"
 ---
 ## Namespace: "ui/layouts/grid-layout".GridUnitType
-GridUnitType enum is used to indicate what kind of value the GridLength is holding.
+GridUnitType enum is used to indicate what kind of value the ItemSpec is holding.

 ##### Variables
  - **auto** - _String_.